anagha-microsoft/databricks-workshops/iot/ReadMe.md

 # 1.0.
 About
 This is a workshop showcasing an end to end Azure IoT solution including:<br>
-1.  device telemetry publishing simulation to Azure IoT hub,
+1.  simulated device telemetry publishing to Azure IoT hub,
 2.  device telemetry from #1, sourced to Kafka on HDInsight through KafkaConnect running on the Kafka cluster<BR>
 3.  telemetry ingestion via Spark structured streaming on Azure Databricks<BR>
 4.  telemetry persistence into Azure Cosmos DB<br>